brunswick

 24 October: Berlioz hears a performance of the Roman Carnival overture at a popular concert by a small orchestra; the work is encored

-25 October: second concert conducted by Berlioz, including the King Lear overture and Harold in Italy; the young Joseph Joachim came from Hanover to perform a violin concerto and a Paganini caprice; the concert was for the benefit of widows and orphans of musicians (the foundation was named named after Berlioz).
-The conductor Georg Müller offered Berlioz an incrusted baton
+25 October: second concert conducted by Berlioz, including the King Lear overture and Harold in Italy; the young Joseph Joachim comes from Hanover to perform a violin concerto and a Paganini caprice; the concert was for the benefit of widows and orphans of musicians (the foundation was named after Berlioz).
+The conductor Georg Müller offers Berlioz an incrusted baton

 28 October: Berlioz departs for Hanover